 - Take profit: A logical first target is the nearest significant support level.

-- What it is: This is the opposite scenario.
-Price establishes a new higher high, but the RSI indicator does not follow, instead forming a lower one.
+In this opposite scenario, price establishes a new higher high, but the RSI indicator does not follow, instead forming a lower one.

 - Spot the pattern: Find the situation where price makes a higher high while the RSI forms a lower one.